wrenfold/wrenfold/README.md

 # wrenfold

-`wrenfold` is a framework for converting mathematical expressions (written in python) into generated code in compiled languages (C++, Rust).
-It is inspired by frameworks like [symforce](https://github.com/symforce-org/symforce), while aiming to support a wider variety of expressions and delivering improved code-generation execution times.
+`wrenfold` is a framework for converting symbolic mathematical expressions (written in python) into generated code in compiled languages (C++, Rust).
+It is inspired by frameworks like [symforce](https://github.com/symforce-org/symforce), while aiming to support a wider variety of expressions and delivering improved code-generation execution times. wrenfold is written in C++, and exposes a python API via pybind11.

 ## Cloning and building

-Clone the repository the submodules in the dependencies directory:
+Clone the repository and the submodules in the dependencies directory:
 ```bash
 git clone https://github.com/gareth-cross/wrenfold.git
 cd wrenfold